-(a) Selling, general and administrative expenses include \$1.4 million of non-cash bad debt write-offs for customers for 2003.
-Additionally, selling, general and administrative expenses include \$0.4 million and \$1.1 million of cash severance charges for 2002 and 2003, respectively.
+(a) Selling, general and administrative expenses included \$1.4 million of non-cash bad debt write-offs for customers for 2003.
+Additionally, selling, general and administrative expenses include \$0.4 million and \$1.3 million of cash severance charges for 2002 and 2003, respectively.

 (b) Cost of sales for 2003 included \$6.1 million of cash asset retirement obligation charges related to plant closures and impairments, and \$0.2 million of cash severance charges.
-For 2005, cost of sales includes \$2.6 million for expected cash penalties related to the New Zealand anti-trust investigation, \$0.3 million of non-cash impairment charges and \$0.2 of cash severance charges related to our wood treating facility in Montgomery, Alabama.
+For 2005, cost of sales includes \$1.9 million for expected cash penalties related to the New Zealand anti-trust investigation and \$0.3 million of non-cash impairment charges related to our wood treating facility in Montgomery, Alabama.